teganbroderick/Plant-Texter/README.md

 ### Features

 #### Index Page <br>
 The index page asks the question: "Does Tegan need to water her plants today?".
-It displays "YES" if the maximum temperature for the day is greater than or equal to 25 degrees celcius, and "NO" if not.
+It displays "YES" if the maximum temperature for the day in Berkeley is >= 25 degrees celcius, and "NO" if not.
 A Weather Summary button brings up a modal displaying weather information for that day and the week ahead.
 ![Index_no](https://raw.githubusercontent.com/teganbroderick/plant-texter/master/static/img/plant-texter-index.gif)
 <br><br>
 ![Index_yes](https://raw.githubusercontent.com/teganbroderick/plant-texter/master/static/img/plant-texter-index-yes.png)